How to protect yourself from fraud if you’re looking for a new job

 If you come across a job listing that you believe is fake, Inghram suggests letting the real company know, as well as the job website where you found it.
 “Major job platforms have fraud specialists to investigate suspicious postings,” he says.
 “They’ll typically check with the employer, who can confirm whether the job exists.”

-Ozier notes that you can also report any suspicious job postings to the Federal Trade Commission or to your state’s attorney general.
+Ozier notes that you can also report any suspicious job postings to the Federal Trade Commission link opens in a new window or to your state’s attorney general link opens in a new window.
 In general, she adds, the best advice is to remember that if something feels too good to be true, it usually is.

 “Trust your gut,” she says.
 “If you’re cautious and you do some quick research, you can sniff out a lot of the fake job postings.
 That will allow you to spend more of your time focusing on the real ones and landing that exciting new position.”